Customizing your bullet bar chart

 Below the four panels, you can find one more option: "Custom range".
 Here you can decide which value range your x axis should cover.
 By default, the y-axis will be as long as your biggest bar.
 For our chart, that is great.
 But if we would want to show percentages close to 100%, it makes sense to extend the chart to 100%.
 So we could write in a "100" in the "max"-field:

 If you've created a Datawrapper chart or map before, you already know this feature.
 Here you can give your chart a title, a description, add notes and a source:

 - We recommend using the title to tell your readers what's interesting about this chart – the one key statement that you want your readers to remember, e.g. "Unemployment highest in the south"

 - The description should have as much information about the data as possible: What do we see exactly?
 E.g. "Unemployment rates in % in all US states, 2016"

 - The source name will give our readers the information about how trustworthy our data is.
 Does it come from a government institution or another trustworthy organization?
-The source URL lets our reader dig even deeper and have a look at the underlying data themselves.
-Both, source name and source URL, should be filled out on every map or chart to increase transparency.
-E.g. US Bureau of Labour Statistics, August 2017
+The source URL lets our reader dig even deeper and have a look at the underlying data.
+Whenever possible, ensure that you provide a source name and a source URL for every chart or map you create to increase transparency.
+E.g. US Bureau of Labour Statistics, August 2017.